ie3-institute/simona/docs/readthedocs/developersguide.md

 ## Models

-{doc}`This page <https://github.com/ie3-institute/simona/blob/da5ec110b8c52536e7e6db093e5e32b028649e19/docs/readthedocs/models>`  gives an overview of the available models in SIMONA.
+[This page](/docs/readthedocs/models) gives an overview of the available models in SIMONA.

 ## Protocols